-Sale of Altitude Games Pte.
+Sale of Assets and Business of Altitude Games Pte.
 Ltd.

-On October 3, 2022, Altitude Games Pte.
-Ltd (AGPL) (Singapore entity), an associate of the Parent Company, executed a non-binding indicative term sheet for the sale of its assets, including intellectual property and licenses through a sale of business agreement between AGPL and a company registered in Australia.
-The Parent Company currently owns 21.17% shares in AGPL and Altitude Games Inc. (Philippine entity).
-Accordingly, the Parent Company will receive approximately USD900,982.04 in net proceeds, which shall include the payment for the convertible debt, and the corresponding equity stake in Altitude's business.
-AGPL is still finalizing the agreements as of date.
+On April 8, 2023, Altitude Games Pte.
+Ltd (AGPL) (Singapore entity) sold its assets, including intellectual property and licenses, to company registered in Australia.
+The Parent Company currently owns 100.00% shares in AGPL and 21.17% in Altitude Games Inc. (Philippine entity).
+Accordingly, the Parent Company received approximately USD900,982.04 or ₱50.45 million in cash, which represents recovery of investment account, advances and previously impaired unquoted debt investments. (see Notes 7, 8 and 17).